StefCoders/rpi-dab-tx/README.md

 1. If you plan to access your raspberry pi remotely through ssh, then create an empty file called "ssh" inside the boot partition, using your computer's file manager
 1. Remove the SD-card from your computer and insert it into your raspberry pi.
 Then switch it on
 1. Log into the raspberry pi (user profile is **pi** and user password is **raspberry**)
-1. Once logged in, I strongly suggest you change the password with the command **passwd**

 ### Virtual Debian device
 1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) on your physical host (WIndows, MacOs, non-debian Linux, \*BSD\*)
 1. Install [VirtualBox Extension Pack](https://www.virtualbox.org/wiki/Downloads) on your physical host
 1. Install [Vagrant](https://www.vagrantup.com/) on your physical host
+1. Start Virtualbox
 1. Open a command prompt on your physical host
+1. Copy the Vagrantfile from this repository
-1. Create and/or start the Debian virtual session: `vagrant up`
+1. Create and start the Debian virtual session: `vagrant up`
-1. Log into the Debian virtual session: `vagrant ssh`
+1. Log into the Debian virtual session as profile **vagrant**.
+You won't need a password (which is **vagrant**) : `vagrant ssh`
 1. Update the Debian system by running: `sudo apt update; sudo apt upgrade -y`
-1. Exit the virtual session: `exit`
+1. Log off and quit the virtual session: `exit`
 1. Stop the virtual session: `vagrant halt`
 1. Connect the SoapySDR-compatible transceiver card to the host system
 1. Add a USB filter to your VirtualBox session (named **dab_tx**) for your SoapySDR card